aritchie05/EcoCraftingTool/README.md

 Crafting calculator for Eco Global Survival by Strange Loop Games located at https://eco-calc.com.
 Computes production costs for in-game items based on labor, materials, and crafting table upgrades.

-## Editing Recipes
+## Editing Recipes and Items

-Recipes and items are stored at `src/assets/data/crafting-data.ts`.
-They are generated from [Eco Crafting Data API](https://github.com/aritchie05/EcoCraftingDataApi).
-This API stores the information in a SQLite database.
-The database is not used in this project because of compatibility issues with Angular.
-This should be updated at some point, the current solution is pretty bad.
+Recipes and items are stored at `src/assets/data` in various TypeScript files.
+When viewing these files in an IDE, it is recommended to disable inspections and highlighting for performance reasons, particularly `recipes.ts` and `items.ts`.
+For example, this can be done in IntelliJ IDEA by clicking the top right corner of the editor pane and selecting Highlight: None.

 ## Translations